 The First Year Intervention Program (FYI) is one of the many services that the Learning Resources Center offers to UMBC students.
 The purpose of the program is twofold: to notify students in their first year at UMBC that they are in danger of receiving a D or F in a certain course and to provide them with resources to improve their grade in that course and preserve their GPA.
 By alerting students early in the semester, students have the ability to make the necessary changes to improve their grade and become successful in their academic careers.
-The FYI reporting period for the Fall 2017 semester is Monday, October 2, 2017 through Friday, November 3, 2017.
+The FYI reporting period for the Spring 2018 is Monday, February 26 through Friday, March 30.
 Below are some frequently asked questions about the FYI program.

 I got an alert, but I’m not in my first year at UMBC

 The alert program is designed to notify students in their first year at UMBC; however, instructors have the ability to send alerts to any student who is in danger of receiving a D or F in the course.
 If you received an alert, it means that your grade is in jeopardy and you should take action immediately.

 Help!
 I got an alert in one of my courses!
 What should I do?